- The City of London Corporation is the local policing body for the Square Mile.

-Thus, the City Corporation provides policing governance for the City of London Police, ie it is a "local policing body" whose job is:
+Thus, the City Corporation provides policing governance for the City of London Police.
+It is a "local policing body" whose job is:

 - to make sure the City of London Police runs an effective and efficient service by holding the Commissioner to account

 - to ensure value for money in the way the police is run

 - set policing priorities taking into account the views of the community

 The current Chairman of the Police Committee is Henry Pollard and the Deputy Chairman is Doug Barrow.

 The Police Committee meets eight times a year to scrutinise the work of the City of London Police.
 Other City Corporation committees, such as the Audit and Risk Management Committee, complement this scrutiny function and secure value for money in all aspects of police work.

 Ultimately our local communities decide how the Square Mile is policed.
 Both the City Corporation and the City Police organise regular events to engage with residents and businesses in the City and obtain views on what our local policing priorities should be.

 To achieve outcomes that matter to local people, the City Corporation is able to draw from expertise in the wide-ranging areas of services it provides and establish effective and strong partnership working, for example, through the Safer City Partnership.